 React/React Native

 This post assumes knowledge of directives in GraphQL.
 However, if you’ve not seen them before it should hopefully still be readable!
+(Apollo is a good place to learn about them)

-Access Control, also known as Authorization, is how your application permits access to resources in your app.
+Access Control, also known as Authorisation, is how your application permits access to resources in your app.
 Security 101, right, but in anything bigger than a tiny hobby app, it's easy to leave holes in the bucket.

 GraphQL makes it simple and elegant to manage access to resources.
 Suppose the following: